fabric8io/agent-bond/README.md

 ## Agent Bond

-> My name is Bond, Agent Bond ...
+> My name's Bond, Agent Bond ...

 Agent Bond is a super agent, which wraps and dispatches on several other agents.
 That way, you only have to install a single agent within